Ohio Republicans try to regroup in crucial state for Trump

 Even Akron’s most famous native, LeBron James, jumped in: “Unbelievable brand and unbelievable history,” he said at the NBA’s pandemic home in Lake Buena Vista, Florida.

 U.S. Rep. Tim Ryan, a Democrat from Youngstown, helped lead a rally in Akron the next day joined by local and union officials and a crowd of workers holding up such signs as “It will be a Goodyear without Trump.”
-He said with working families struggling during the pandemic-pounded economy, “We have enough challenges.”“
+He said with working families struggling during the pandemic-pounded economy, “We have enough challenges.”

 “I’ve never seen anything like this,” said Bill Conner, a United Steelworkers union local official in Akron, saying Trump’s boycott call could hurt “an American company, American workers.”